sourcegraph/about/handbook/engineering/leadership/index.md

 ### Slack

-- #leadership-chat is a public channel to discuss and share information that may be of general interest and is not sensitive.
+- #leadership-chat is a public channel (not specific to this team or engineering) where anyone can discuss and share information of general interest to leadership at Sourcegraph.
 - #eng-leadership-team is a private channel for members of this team to discuss sensitive topics, or topics that would be noise to people outside of the team.
 For anything else, prefer to use #leadership-chat.

 ### Meetings